4 ways to elevate the role of the credit and collections professional during COVID-19

 4. Mitigate risk with machine learning… but stay human!

-At a high level, artificial intelligence has an unparalleled ability to digest large sets of complex data to pinpoint the factors that denote risk.
+At a high level, artificial intelligence (machine learning) has an unparalleled ability to digest large sets of complex data to pinpoint the factors that denote risk.
 By applying those factors to equations and models, AI is able to objectively predict the level of risk involved in a given lending situation in ways that human-based models and processing power cannot.

 But I’m also keenly interested in how the credit professional makes a decision.
 Do they just want to auto-approve and facilitate the ordering process, or do they use an exceptions process because the decision is in a gray area, and they need an analyst’s skill set to really take a look at it apart from the machine decision.